 Can I bring a friend?

 Yes.
 Campers are encouraged to bring friends.
 Please indicate on the registration form if the friends would like to be roommates.
+Please know that campers who wish to be placed together must register for the same camp program.

 Regarding the age range, are the camp programs based on the grade you are entering or the grade you have just finished?